-While this is the first comprehensive projection of indicator 2.1.2 for SDG 2, projections for other indicators for that goal have been made.
-The most recent State of Food Insecurity (SOFI) report by the FAO projected indicator 2.1.1, the prevalence of undernourishment, and found that that, much like food insecurity, undernourishment had been increasing throughout the 2010s .
-The SOFI report also modeled the prevalence of undernourishment in 2030 based on recent trends, giving more weight to recent years, and projected that undernourishment will increase by 2030 .
-Using a similar method for modeling the prevalence of stunting (indicator 2.2.1), the SOFI reported that the rate of stunting would decrease by 2030 .

 The fact that the SOFI expects increases in undernourishment while we predict decreases in food insecurity is likely due to our differing modeling approaches.
 While the SOFI report extrapolated recent trends in undernourishment, we modeled food insecurity based on projections of factors like GDP per capita, population, and the prevalence of stunting.
 We found that, in a random forest model, these predictors were very successful at predicting recent rates of both moderate-to-severe and severe food insecurity.

 While we found that food insecurity will decrease overall by 2030, our middle-of-the-road scenario only expects the number of people experiencing moderate or severe food insecurity to fall by 12% and the number of people experiencing severe food insecurity to fall by 20%.
 This still leaves billions of people eating less than they should and nearly half a billion people going entire days without eating a decade from now, far short of the SDG 2 goal of “zero hunger."
 Moreover, decreases in food insecurity as measured by the FIES do not necessarily mean there will be improvements in other significant challenges such as poor dietary quality, micronutrient deficiencies, or obesity.
 Thus, while expected trends in correlates of food security give cause for optimism, there is still significant work to be done in pursuit of SDG 2.